stephengold/MonkeyWrench/README.md

 + Esc : close the window and end the application
 + P : print the scene graph to standard output
 + Shift+P : print a more detailed description of the scene graph
++ V or F3: toggles the armatures (if any) between visible and hidden
 + "." or Pause : toggle the loaded animation (if any) between paused and running

 ### TestIssue5232